Is Your Child Learning English?

 3-K and Pre-K

 Some 3-K and pre-K programs offer Dual Language (DL) or Enhanced Language Support (ELS) programs.
-Use MySchools to find schools that offer language programs by choosing the grade level and selecting the "more filter" option.

 - Contact programs directly to learn more about the services they offer.

 - All elementary schools offer English as a New Language (ENL), and some schools also offer Dual Language (DL) or Transitional Bilingual Education (TBE) programs.